Chañarcillo Mine

 Description

 The main historic mining area was in the La Descubridora ravine.
-During the mid 19th century this was the third biggest silver mine in the world.
+During the mid-19th century, this was the third-biggest silver mine in the world.
+About the year 1853, some 3,000 men worked on site.
 Innumerable adits were mining at least six vein systems.
-The whole area is sometimes refered to as Swiss Cheese.
+The whole area is sometimes referred to as Swiss Cheese.